 CDI is especially problematic due to its burden on the healthcare system (3, 4).
 C. difficile can cause severe disease, such as toxic megacolon, diarrhea, and death (5).
 CDI is primarily treated with antibiotics (6).
 CDIs recalcitrant to antibiotics are eliminated by restoring the community with a fecal microbiota transplant (FMT), returning the perturbed community to a healthier protective state (7, 8).
 However, FMTs are not always effective against CDI and have the risk of transferring a secondary infection (9, 10).
 Therefore, we need to better understand how the microbiota clears the infection to develop more effective treatments.

 Previous research has shown that the microbiota affects C. difficile colonization.
 Mouse models have identified potential mechanisms of colonization resistance such as bile salt metabolism and nutrient competition (11–14).
 However, studies that have restored those functions were unable to restore complete resistance (15, 16).
 This could be attributed to the complexity of the community and the mechanisms of colonization resistance (17, 18).
 We previously showed that when C. difficile colonizes different antibiotic-treated murine communities it modifies its metabolism to fit each specific environment (14, 19, 20).
-Therefore, we have investigated the bacterial community dynamics concurrent with C. difficile elimination across uniquely perturbed communities.
+Therefore, we have investigated the bacterial community dynamics concurrent with clearance of C. difficile below the limit of detection across uniquely perturbed communities.

 Jenior et al. (20) observed that clindamycin-treated mice spontaneously cleared C. difficile colonization whereas mice treated with cefoperazone and streptomycin did not.
 Here, we continued to explore the different effects these three antibiotics have on C. difficile colonization.
-The purpose of this study was to elucidate the gut bacterial community changes concurrent with elimination of C. difficile colonization.
-We hypothesized that each colonized community has perturbation-specific susceptibilities and requires specific changes to clear the pathogen.
+The purpose of this study was to elucidate the gut bacterial community changes concurrent with clearance of C. difficile colonization.
+We hypothesized that each colonized community had perturbation-specific susceptibilities and requires specific changes to clear the pathogen.
 To induce a less severe perturbation, we reduced the doses of cefoperazone and streptomycin.
 This resulted in communities that were initially colonized to a high level (>106 CFU/g feces) and then spontaneously cleared C. difficile.
 We found each antibiotic resulted in unique changes in the microbiota that were associated with the persistence or clearance of C. difficile.
 These data further support the hypothesis that C. difficile can exploit numerous niches in perturbed communities.

 Results